RWDM Brussels: History

 On 5 June 2025, the club announced that it would adopt a new name, an initiative proposed by its American owner, John Textor.
 Effective 1 July 2025, the club would be known as Daring Brussels, a reference to the legacy of the historic Daring Club de Bruxelles, originally founded in 1895.
 As part of the rebranding, the club planned to adopt a new logo and assume matricule 2.
 The official club colours were revised to include red, white, black, and gold.
 The decision provoked significant backlash from supporters of RWDM, many of whom expressed strong attachment to the traditional name and the original red, white, and black colour scheme.
 The rebranding also drew criticism from the municipality of Molenbeek, which had previously granted the club free use of the Edmond Machtens Stadium on the condition that the name "Molenbeek" be retained.

 On 7 July 2025, after protests from supporters, it was decided that the name change would not go ahead and the name "RWDM", the old logo and the colours would be retained while the word "Brussels" would be added to the name to support the club's international interests.
 The club will also continue under matricule 2.

+RWDM Brussels finished 13th of seventeen in the 2025–26 Challenger Pro League and was initially in a relegation place under a regulation that shielded under-23 sides from the drop; it retained its place on sporting grounds after the Belgian Competition Authority suspended that rule on 8 May 2026.
+Its licence application was nonetheless undermined by financial and administrative shortcomings, and on 22 May 2026 the Belgian Court of Arbitration for Sport (C-SAR) rejected the club's appeal for a professional licence; RWDM Brussels was therefore administratively relegated from the Challenger Pro League despite its survival on the field.
+Having instead been granted an amateur licence, the club was placed in the third-tier Belgian Division 1 for 2026–27, with Club NXT retaining a second-tier place as a result; the relegation across several divisions that had been feared was avoided.

+The relegation came amid insolvency proceedings.
+A bankruptcy petition brought by the club's former chief executive Gauthier Ganaye, over some €1.2 million in severance, was heard on 1 June 2026, when the Brussels companies court adjourned the petitions to 29 June and the club filed for judicial reorganisation, allowing it to continue for the time being.